How to Celebrate Your Pet's Life With a Wiccan Ritual

-My tradition, Wicca, does not typically have a funeral ritual.
+As a practicing Wiccan, I know that it is uncommon to perform funeral rituals.
 We believe in reincarnation and strive to be happy that our beloved has crossed over to Summerland.
-This is not always easy to achieve, so let me say first that I am sorry for your loss.
-Losing a pet is not an easy thing, but celebrating the connection that you and your pet may lessen your grief.
+This is not always easy to achieve, so first let me say that I am sorry for your loss.
+Losing a pet is not an easy thing, but celebrating the connection that you and your pet had may lessen your grief.

 Arranging the Altar

 There is no right or wrong way to arrange your altar.
-Use the suggestions below if you wish, but don't be afraid to add touches of your own or to eliminate anything below.
-Altars are personal - allow yours to reflect you.
+Use the suggestions below if you wish, but don't be afraid to add special touches or eliminate anything.
+Altars are personal—allow yours to reflect you.

 Use either violet or magenta colored fabric.
 Natural fabrics, like cotton, are best, but Goddess is not fussy.
 Violet is the correspondence for spirituality and transition from life to death.
 Magenta corresponds to letting go, change and transition, and moving to a higher plane.
 Note: If these colors are not available, white may be substituted.
 Hold the cloth and imagine it with the characteristics you want it to represent.